FernleafSystems/wordpress-twitter-bootstrap/readme.txt

 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.
 * Allow for a free entry LESS section for users to add their own completely custom variables.

+= 3.3.6-1 =

+* ADDED:	WordPress filter to remove HTML debug comment as desired.

 = 3.3.6-0 =